 - Repeat for 2 to 3 sets of 8 to 16 reps

 Also, this is how to do a basic squat.
-However, if you’re up for the challenge, there are many other, more complicated versions.
+However, many other, more complicated versions exist if you’re up for the challenge.

 Lunges are a popular glute exercise.
 In this staggered stance, you must use your glutes to stabilize yourself.
 Also, this forces the muscles on the front of your legs to work harder.
 Lunges are also suitable for working your hamstrings, quads, and calves.